arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP Export to object` command <!-- REF _command_.VP_Export_to_object.Summary --> returns the 4D View Pro object attached to the 4D View Pro area *vpAreaName*<!-- END REF -->.
+You can use this command for example to store the 4D View Pro area in a 4D database object field.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.